tldr-pages/tldr/pages/common/banner.md

 `banner {{"Hello World"}}`

-- Print the text message as a banner with a given width:
+- Print the text message as a banner with a width of 50 characters:

 `banner -w 50 {{"Hello World"}}`

-- Read text from the standard input and print it as a large banner:
+- Read text from stdin and print it as a large banner:

 `banner`